-The only way to know if you are HIV positive is for you to take an HIV test.
+The only way to know your HIV status is for you to get tested for HIV.
 There is no other way to tell if you are HIV positive or not.

 - When you have a new sexual partner.
-If you are ready to have sex with a new partner, it’s a good time for you both to get tested.
-You can do it separately if you like, but think about making it something you do together, as a way of showing that you care about each other and want to keep each other safe and healthy.
+If you are ready to have sex with a new partner, it’s a good time for both of you to get tested.
 Even if you plan on using condoms every time, you’ll feel better if you both know your HIV status.

 - If you find out you are pregnant.
 It’s important that you get tested as soon as you know you’re pregnant.
-If you have HIV, you can start treatment, which will keep you from passing HIV to your baby and keep you strong and healthy as well.
+If you have HIV, you can start treatment.
+This will keep you from passing HIV to your baby and keep you strong and healthy as well.

 Trying to decide if you should go for an HIV test?
 Do this questionnaire to help you decide!